The Tenth IASTED International Conference on

 Professor Alexander Balinsky obtained his PhD in Mathematical Physics from the Steklov Mathematical Institute, Moscow.
 He is currently a professor of Mathematical Physics at Cardiff University in United Kingdom.
 His research interests include Partial Differential Equations and Mathematical Physics, Image Processing, Schrodinger and Pauli operators, Relativistic Stability of Atoms and Molecules.

-Peter Revesz holds a Ph.D. degree in Computer Science from Brown
+holds a Ph.D. degree in Computer Science from Brown Peter Revesz

 University and was a postdoctoral fellow at the University of Toronto